jxskxrxn/Mind-Reader/README.md

 Mind Reader - Python
-This is a basic game where the user will be shown 3 rows of 11 playing cards and they will be asked to pick a card.
-This will be repeated 3 times and the user will have to pick the row number in which the chosen card is in.
-After 3 attempts the program should be able to guess the user's chosen card.
+This is a basic game where the user will be shown 4 playing cards and they will be asked to pick one card and memorise it.
+After picking a card they will press the enter key which will then remove the chosen card and ask the user if there card has been removed and a message will show at the end.